 The second stage of the project increased the number of farms involved, the breeds involved and enabled the geneticists to spend time assessing data collected on carcase primal weights and shear force.
 The number of rams nominated and selected increased, enabling a greater diversity of breeding lines to be assessed.
 The project now includes Blue Texel, Bleu du Maine, Shropshire, Beltex and Poll Dorset rams.

-AHDB recognises how vital animal breeding and genetics is for the future of the sheep industry and remains committed to this as a major plank of our Technical activity.
-At this point, however, the decision has been made to pause the initiation of Ram Compare III.
+AHDB, QMS and HCC recognise how vital animal breeding and genetics are for the future of the sheep industry and remain committed to this project as a major plank of their technical activity.
+Plans relating to Phase III have just been announced